 Personally, I value World of Hyatt points at 1.5 cents each, so to me the 50,000 points are worth $750.

-Meanwhile, the IHG Rewards Club Premier Card is offering an increased welcome bonus of up to 120,000 IHG Rewards Club points, including 80,000 IHG Rewards Club points after spending $2,000 within the first three months, plus another 40,000 bonus points after spending a total of $5,000 within the first six months.
+Meanwhile, the IHG Rewards Club Premier Card is offering an increased welcome bonus of up to 125,000 IHG Rewards Club points after spending $3,000 within the first three months.

 Winner: Assuming you value points similarly to how I do, the Hyatt Card has a significantly more generous welcome bonus.
 However, if you’re timing these welcome bonuses, note that the IHG Card currently has an increased bonus that’s significantly better than usual.